 Review summary: Olympus E-500 vs Panasonic L10

 So how do things add up?
 Which of the two cameras – the Olympus E-500 or the Panasonic L10 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 77g or 14 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (750 versus 450) on a single battery charge.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.